-- 14.1 Indigent Customers must have their credit electricity meters converted to prepayment electricity meters. - 14.2 Indigent Customers are required to pay their current monthly account, which is the amount after indigent subsidy has been deducted, every month on or before the due date. - 14.3 Indigent Customers with arrears will be blocked on a block type on the prepayment electricity system that will require that 40% of the amount tendered to purchase electricity will be held back and be allocated to arrear debt.
+- 14.1 Indigent Customers must have their credit electricity meters converted to prepayment electricity meters. - 14.2 Indigent Customers are required to pay their current monthly account, which is the amount after indigent subsidy has been deducted, every month on or before the due date. - 14.3 Indigent Customers with arrears will be blocked on a block type on the prepayment electricity system that will require the Customer to pay the current monthly account due before prepayment electricity can be purchased and with the purchase of electricity, 40% of the amount tendered to purchase electricity will be held back and be allocated to arrear debt.
+The amount of the current monthly account due is the amount after the indigent subsidy has been deducted.